Menghorng96/Sawyer_robot_for_Ubuntu_18.04/README.md

     Comment line : # your_ip="192.168.XXX.XXX"

-    Comment line : your_hostname="my_computer.local", Change "my_computer" to your computer hostname
+    Uncomment line : your_hostname="my_computer.local", Change "my_computer" to your computer hostname

     - Initialize your SDK environment
     ```